 Explore Oxford’s iconic sites with a guided tour, ending at the Divinity School.
 Discover history, architecture, and Harry Potter film locations.

 - Carfax Tower - Meet the guide in front of Carfax Tower, situated on Queen Street.
-The guide will be identifiable by a dark blue ‘VoxCity’ uniform.
-Arriving 5 minutes early is appreciated.
+The guide will be dressed in a dark blue uniform with the company logo.
+Please try to arrive 5 minutes early if possible.

 - Carfax Tower - Meet the guide in front of Carfax Tower, situated on Queen Street.
-The guide will be identifiable by a dark blue ‘VoxCity’ uniform.
-Arriving 5 minutes early is appreciated.
+The guide will be dressed in a dark blue uniform with the company logo.
+Please try to arrive 5 minutes early if possible.

-- Christ Church - Established by King Henry VIII, this college is notable in Oxford for its alumni who became world leaders in the UK, Pakistan, and Sri Lanka.
-Harry Potter enthusiasts will enjoy photographing the historic buildings used as filming locations for the famous series.
+- Christ Church - Established by King Henry VIII, this college holds a prestigious place in Oxford, with many alumni becoming world leaders in the UK, Pakistan, and Sri Lanka.
+Harry Potter enthusiasts will enjoy capturing photos of the historic buildings used as filming locations for the famous series.

-Don’t miss capturing a photo of the All Saints Church, which contains the college’s beautiful library and is crowned with one of the city’s dreaming spires.
+Don’t forget to photograph the All Saints Church, which houses the college’s beautiful library and is crowned with one of the city’s dreaming spires.

-- Radcliffe Camera - Visit Radcliffe Camera, a lasting symbol of the city.
-Named after physician John Radcliffe and the Latin word ‘camera’ meaning ‘room’, this 250-year-old building serves as a reading room for the nearby Bodleian.
+- Radcliffe Camera - Visit one of the city’s enduring symbols, the Radcliffe Camera.
+It is named after both the physician John Radcliffe and the Latin word ‘camera’, meaning ‘room’.
+This 250-year-old building serves as a reading room for the nearby Bodleian Library.

-- All Souls College - Founded in the 15th century, this college admitted only men until 1979.
-T. E. Lawrence, known as Lawrence of Arabia, studied here.
-Sir Christopher Wren, a fellow, designed the iconic sundial atop the library entrance.
-Today, the college is primarily research-focused.
+- All Souls College - Founded in the 15th century, this college only admitted men until 1979.
+T. E. Lawrence, famously known as Lawrence of Arabia, studied here.
+Sir Christopher Wren was a fellow and designed the iconic sundial atop the library entrance.
+Today, the college primarily focuses on research.

-- Bodleian Library - One of Europe’s oldest libraries, the Bodleian Library, over 400 years old, was founded by Sir Thomas Bodley.
-Its world-renowned collection includes a copy of the Magna Carta, a Gutenberg Bible, and a first edition of Don Quixote.
+- Bodleian Library - The Bodleian Library is one of Europe’s oldest libraries, over 400 years old.
+Founded by Sir Thomas Bodley, its world-renowned collection includes a copy of the Magna Carta, a Gutenberg Bible, and a first edition of Don Quixote.

-As you admire the Bodleian, you might hear scholars refer to it as ‘the Bodley’ or simply ‘the Bod’.
+As you gaze at the Bodleian, you might hear scholars refer to it as ‘the Bodley’ or simply ‘the Bod’.

-- Clarendon Building - This neoclassical structure housed the Oxford University Press until the early 19th century.
-Now part of the Bodleian Library, the Clarendon Building serves administrative functions.
+- Clarendon Building - This neoclassical building housed the Oxford University Press until the early 19th century.
+Now part of the Bodleian Library, the Clarendon Building is used for administrative purposes.

-The building is adorned with nine statues, some replaced with fibreglass copies over time.
+The building is adorned with nine statues, some of which have been replaced with fiberglass copies over the years.
 Try to spot the statue of Lord Clarendon.

 - Sheldonian Theatre - Designed by Sir Christopher Wren, the Sheldonian Theatre is a quintessential example of English Baroque architecture.
 Admire the stunning ceiling fresco by Robert Streater, which mimics a Roman theatre open to the sky.

-- Bridge of Sighs - Known also as the Hertford Bridge, this iconic skyway connects the old and new Quadrangles of Hertford College.
-Named after Venice’s Bridge of Sighs, it’s not open to the public, but students frequently cross it.
+- Bridge of Sighs - This iconic skyway, also known as the Hertford Bridge, connects the old and new Quadrangles of Hertford College.
+Named after the Bridge of Sighs in Venice, it is not open to the public, but students frequently cross it.

-Be sure to photograph this striking landmark, one of Oxford’s most beloved sights.
+Be sure to capture a photo of this striking landmark, one of Oxford’s most popular sights.

-- The Divinity School - Explore the Divinity School at your leisure with a self-guided audio tour.
-Discover the history of the vaulted ceiling and the Harry Potter filming at this iconic site, which served as a teaching hall and exam room.
+- The Divinity School - Explore the Divinity School at your own pace with a self-guided audio tour.
+Discover the history behind the vaulted ceiling and the Harry Potter filming of this iconic site, which served as a teaching hall and exam room.

 - Multilingual audio commentary in English, Italian, Spanish, French, and German